Protestant Church in Indonesia

 The Protestant Church in Indonesia (Gereja Protestan di Indonesia, GPI) is a Reformed church; it is a member of World Communion of Reformed Churches.

 Origin

-The Protestant Church in Indonesia was formed in Ambon, Maluku, in 1605 under the name of the Protestant Church in the Netherlands Indies, in Dutch De Protestantsche Kerk in Nederlandsch-Indië.
+The Protestant Church in Indonesia was formed in Ambon, Maluku, in 1605 under the name of the Protestant Church in the Netherlands Indies, in Dutch De Protestantsche Kerk in Nederlandsch-Indië, shortened as Indische Kerk.
 It is the first Protestant and Reformed church to be founded in Asia.
-In 1619, the headquarters was moved to Batavia.
+In 1619, the headquarters was moved to Batavia after Dutch East India Company headquarter moved from Ambon, Maluku to Batavia.
 The denomination inherited the missions left by the Portuguese.
 The church supported missions all over Indonesia.
 Its territories cover several areas like the Maluku Islands, Minahasa, Java, Sumatra, East Nusa Tenggara.

 In the 1930s, the church spread rapidly.
-The church composed of 12 autonomous churches.
+It developed 2 autonomous churches in the 1930s.
+At 30 September 1934, the autonomous church of Christian Evangelical Church in Minahasa was established in Manado residency.
+At 06 September 1935, the autonomous church of Protestant Church in the Moluccas was established in Moluccas (Molukken) residency.

 In the 20th century, it adopted a more Presbyterian church order.
 It has 4,800 congregations and 3.1 million members.
+The church has 2 autonomous churches.

 Member churches

 As 2024, the Protestant Church in Indonesia has 12 denominations members.